Teaching is one of the most impactful and rewarding careers- allowing you to shape the futures of generations and society.

 Teaching in a private school will be a good opportunity for you to pursue certification while already earning.

-Some states, for instance, California, allow teachers who have been in private institutions for three or more years to acquire teaching credentials without completing the teacher training program.
-And they can obtain single-subject or multiple-subject teaching certifications.
+Some states, such as California, allow teachers who have been in private institutions for three or more years to acquire teaching credentials without completing the teacher training program.
+You can opt for single-subject or multiple-subject teaching certifications.

 Steps to Becoming a Teacher

-You have to take several steps to become a teacher in the U.S.A.
+You have to take several steps to become a teacher in the United States of America.
 Let’s explore them:

 1. Obtain a Bachelor’s Degree.

-A bachelor’s degree in education is the minimum requirement for becoming a teacher in most states.
+In most states, a bachelor’s degree is the minimum requirement for becoming a teacher.
 This traditional route takes four to five years of study.

-Suppose you have a bachelor’s degree in another subject other than education.
-In that case, you can enroll in the alternative certification program and fast-track your process of becoming a teacher in your particular subject.
+If you have a bachelor’s degree in another subject other than education, you can transition into teaching by enrolling in an alternative certification program and fast-tracking your process of becoming a teacher in your particular subject.

 2. Get a Teaching Certificate.